Hidden Generations: Publication and dissemination

 Many Indigenous people are now speaking and publishing about their family stories and experiences.
 The term Hidden Generation is becoming increasingly widespread as the experiences of these groups become acknowledged and recognised.

 Sally Morgan (Palku and Nyamal) discusses hiding identity due to shame in her book My Place.
 Harassment from Fisheries and the general public deterred South Coast Aboriginal people from fishing, causing shame and anger as their culture became criminalised as something to hide and practice in secret.
-Eileen Alberts (Gunditjmara) describes how her aunt, Aunty Connie Hart, used to watch in secret as her mother wove, thereby keeping their weaving practice alive.
+Eileen Alberts (Gunditjmara) describes how her aunt, Connie Hart, used to watch in secret as her mother wove, thereby keeping their weaving practice alive.
 In the play Winyanboga Yurringa, Andrea James (Yorta Yorta/Kurnai) describes how women wove in the dark to keep the practice alive.

 Shannon Foster (D'harawal) describes her family's experiences as follows: Our story does more than just highlight the government's assimilation policies, it also interrogates the dichotomy of the Aboriginal experience that says you either grew up on a mission or you were Stolen Generations.
 There are other lived experiences made up of mission refugees, runners, and those swept up in the policies of assimilation, in the hope of a better life for our children.
 We created our own communities forged by the intended destruction of that which we would not allow to be destroyed.
 My father was not stolen from his immediate family, he was stolen from his community of origin, but he created another one around us, drawing in the love and respect of an extended family of wonderful aunties and uncles that helped him preserve culture and pass it onto us just as our Ancestors have done for generations before him.

-Elder Aunty Frances Bodkin (Bidigal/D'harawal) calls the Hidden Generations the Dudbaya'ora – the Hidden Ones.
+Elder Frances Bodkin (Bidigal/D'harawal) calls the Hidden Generations the Dudbaya'ora – the Hidden Ones.
 Her son, Gawaian Bodkin-Andrews (Bidigal/D'harawal), says, "the Hidden Generations are those whose Bloodlines sit in the often-ignored ether between the missions and the Stolen Generations."

-Danièle Hromek writes about her family's experience: In my family, not only were our children sent to hide from welfare and other government organisations in the bush, they were also hidden in plain sight, disguised for their own safety.
+Hromek writes about her family's experience: In my family, not only were our children sent to hide from welfare and other government organisations in the bush, they were also hidden in plain sight, disguised for their own safety.
 Irrespective of being hidden, our knowledges and ways of being, as well as our cultural and performative practices, were often passed on to us in a hidden yet safe way to ensure these were maintained for future generations, to be reclaimed when it was once again safe.